thierrymeier/betterdays/README.md

 # Introduction

-Roses are red
-Violets are blue
-This repo here
-Is for you.
+Roses are red, violets are blue.
+This repo here, is for you.